DialogueLLM: Context and Emotion Knowledge-Tuned Large Language Models for Emotion Recognition in Conversations: Related Work

 Sequence based approaches often use the sequential information in a dialogue to capture the contextual and emotional features.
 For example, Poria et al. \cite{poria2017context} introduced an LSTM-based model that effectively captured conversational context from surrounding videos, thereby enhancing the classification process.
 Building upon this idea, Hazarika et al. \cite{hazarika2018conversational} presented the conversational memory network (CMN), which harnessed contextual information from the conversation history to improve ERC.
 Another approach by Majumder et al. \cite{majumder2019dialoguernn} introduced the DialogueRNN model, which meticulously monitored the states of individual participants throughout the conversation, utilizing this information for ERC.
 In terms of multimodal advancements, Poria et al. \cite{poria2018meld} played a pivotal role by crafting the first-ever multimodal conversational dataset named the multimodal emotionlines dataset (MELD).
 This dataset was instrumental in propelling the field of conversational sentiment analysis.
 Further innovation came from Zhang et al. \cite{ijcai2019-Zhang}, who devised the quantum-inspired interactive network (QIN) model for conversational emotion recognition, showcasing its effectiveness.
 Moreover, their research extended to the realm of multi-task learning.
 Zhang et al. \cite{zhang2021cfn} devised a quantum-inspired multi-task learning framework catering to both sarcasm detection and emotion recognition in conversations.

 Transformer based approaches often adopt the ``fine-tuning'' paradigm.
 They build the models upon the foundation of Transformer based pre-trained language models.
 Then, such models are supervised-fine-tuned with labeled samples and are adapted to the specific task.
-For instance, Zhong et al.~\cite{zhong-etal-2019-knowledge} presented a Transformer with graph attention to incorporate commonsense knowledge and contextual features.
-Li et al.~\cite{li2022contrast} used a supervised contrastive term and a response generation task to enhance BART's ability for ERC.
+For instance, Li et al.~\cite{li2022contrast} used a supervised contrastive term and a response generation task to enhance BART's ability for ERC.
 Zhang et al.~\cite{zhang2023m3gat} proposed a multi-modal multi-task network based on BERT and graph attention network (GAT) to detect sentiment and emotion.
 They also proposed a quantum inspired multi-task interactive Transformer to model sentiment and emotion~\cite{10131957}.
 Chudasama et al.~\cite{chudasama2022m2fnet} presented a multi-modal fusion network (M2FNet) to learn emotion-relevant multi-modal features by revising the Transformer encoder.
 Qiao et al.~\cite{qiao2023mutual} built a mutual-enhanced incongruity learning network upon RoBERTa and graph convolution networks to identify sarcasm.
 Pramanick~\cite{pramanick2022multimodal} combined self-attention with BERT to model intra-modal correspondence and optimal transport for cross-modal correspondence, aiming to discover sarcasm and humor.
+Lei et al.~\cite{DBLP:InstructERC} replaced the ERC task from a traditional discriminative model to a generative model, and proposed a simple but effective retrieval template modulem, named InstructERC to help the model explicitly integrate multi-granular dialog supervision information.

-Compared with them, DialogueLLM possesses the abilty to understand complex emotions.
+Compared with them, DialogueLLM possesses the abilty to understand complex emotions without introducing any other components.
 In addition, our model would also benefit the development of task-specific LLMs.